Grant-Archibald-MS/powerfuldev-testing/discussion/enterprise-architecture-discussion.md

-# Embracing Comprehensive Testing Strategies for Low-Code Solutions: A Discussion for Enterprise Architects
+# Embracing Testing Strategies for Low-Code Solutions: A Discussion for Enterprise Architects

 In today's fast-paced digital landscape, the Power Platform has become a cornerstone for many organizations, enabling rapid development and deployment of applications.